-Each paragraph is a mini-story.
-Paragraphs take one aspect of your overall investigation and explore it fully, breaking down the big theme into parts that are manageable for the audience.
+Think of your story as a collection of sections, and each section as an assemblage of paragraphs.
+These sub-sections (e.g. one that explores the major players in a national scandal, or the history of a secret society and what led to its rise) take one aspect of your overall investigation and explore it fully, breaking down the big theme into parts that are manageable for the audience.
 It starts with a ‘topic sentence’ that tells the reader which aspect you are dealing with, or how it links to what has gone before.
-Then, each paragraph should provide the following:
+Each section should provide the following:

 - (a) Evidence (details, quotes, facts and figures)